Difference Between Hadoop vs Spark

 - Hadoop is a registered trademark of the Apache software foundation.
 It utilizes a simple programming model to perform the required operation among clusters.
 All modules in Hadoop are designed with a fundamental assumption that hardware failures are common occurrences and should be dealt with by the framework.

-- It runs the application using the MapReduce algorithm, where data is processed in parallel on different CPU nodes.
-In other words, the Hadoop framework is capable enough to develop applications, which are further capable of running on clusters of computers and they could perform a complete statistical analysis for a huge amount of data.
+- The application runs the MapReduce algorithm, which processes data in parallel on different CPU nodes.
+In other words, the Hadoop framework can develop applications capable of running on clusters of computers, and they can perform a complete statistical analysis for a vast amount of data.

-- The core of Hadoop consists of a storage part, which is known as Hadoop Distributed File System and a processing part called the MapReduce programming model.
-Hadoop basically split files into the large blocks and distribute them across the clusters, transfer package code into nodes to process data in parallel.
+- The core of Hadoop consists of a storage part known as Hadoop Distributed File System and a processing part called the MapReduce programming model.
+Hadoop splits files into large blocks and distributes them across the clusters, transferring package code into nodes to process data in parallel.

 - This approach dataset to be processed faster and more efficiently.
-Other Hadoop modules are Hadoop common, which is a bunch of Java libraries and utilities returned by Hadoop modules.
-These libraries provide a file system and operating system level abstraction, also contain required Java files and scripts to start Hadoop.
-Hadoop Yarn is also a module, which is being used for job scheduling and cluster resource management.
+Other Hadoop modules are standard, with many Java libraries and utilities returned by Hadoop modules.
+These libraries provide a file system and operating system level abstraction and also contain required Java files and scripts to start Hadoop.
+Hadoop Yarn is also a job scheduling and cluster resource management module.

 Spark

-- Spark was built on the top of Hadoop MapReduce module and it extends the MapReduce model to efficiently use more type of computations which include Interactive Queries and Stream Processing.
-Spark was introduced by the Apache software foundation, to speed up the Hadoop computational computing software process.
+- Spark was built on top of the Hadoop MapReduce module and extended the MapReduce model to efficiently use more computations, including Interactive Queries and Stream Processing.
+Spark was introduced by the Apache software foundation to speed up the Hadoop computational computing software process.

-- Spark has its own cluster management and is not a modified version of Hadoop.
-Spark utilizes Hadoop in two ways – one is storage and second is processing.
-Since cluster management is arriving from Spark itself, it uses Hadoop for storage purposes only.
+- Spark has its cluster management and is not a modified version of Hadoop.
+Spark utilizes Hadoop in two ways – one is storage, and the second is processing.
+Since cluster management is arriving from Spark, it uses Hadoop for storage purposes only.

-- Spark is one of the Hadoop’s subprojects which was developed in 2009, and later it became open source under a BSD license.
-It has lots of wonderful features, by modifying certain modules and incorporating new modules.
-It helps run an application in a Hadoop cluster, multiple times faster in memory.
+- Spark is one of Hadoop’s subprojects developed in 2009, and later it became open source under a BSD license.
+It has lots of wonderful features, by modifying specific modules and incorporating new modules.
+It helps run an application in a Hadoop cluster multiple times faster in memory.

-- This is made possible by reducing the number of read/write operations to disk.
+- This is possible by reducing the number of read/write operations to disk.
 It stores the intermediate processing data in memory, saving read/write operations.
-Spark also provides built-in APIs in Java, Python or Scala.
+Spark also provides built-in APIs in Java, Python, or Scala.
 Thus, one can write applications in multiple ways.
-Spark not only provides a Map and Reduce strategy but also support SQL queries, Streaming data, Machine learning and Graph Algorithms.
+Spark provides a Map and Reduce strategy and supports SQL queries, Streaming data, Machine learning, and Graph Algorithms.

 Below is the top 8 difference between Hadoop and Spark: